 4. How automation has reshaped ‘outsourcing’ and what it means

 Outsourcing clearly has benefits and most businesses are taking this approach in one way or another.
 In the 4-Hour Workweek, the concept of outsourcing was quite a revolutionary idea for new startups and entrepreneurs.
-After all, outsourcing is often cost-effective and saves time, while delegating menial tasks to a freelancer can also alleviate a great deal of stress.
+After all, outsourcing is often cost-effective and saves time.
+Likewise, delegating menial tasks to a freelancer can also alleviate a great deal of stress.

 With this in mind, I’m not about to detract from the benefits of outsourcing.
+In fact, nowadays the availability of online employee scheduling apps gives you all the resources you need to schedule your outsourced teams and avoid shift issues.
 Tim Ferriss was completely right in the book and his theory has successfully helped transform a host of companies.

 Having said this, a lot has happened since 2007 and no one could have imagined that artificial intelligence would have developed so quickly.
-That is to say, AI is now capable of automating endless tasks such as emails, reporting, advertising and even customer service.
+TIn fact, AI is now capable of automating endless tasks such as emails, reporting, advertising, and even customer service.
 PR agencies such as Pressfarm have also eliminated a lot of tasks that would have required weeks of work.
 For this reason, there is less and less need for outsourcing and much more reason to focus on automation tools and software – even PR.

 How Pressfarm can help

-Pressfarm is backed by a team of PR professionals, expert writers and certified designers who can create winning press releases, compelling guest posts and creative media kits for your brand.
+Pressfarm is backed by a team of PR professionals, and expert writers and certified designers who can create winning press releases, compelling guest posts, and creative media kits for your brand.
 With this content, you can make a splash in your industry and stand out from your competition.

-Beyond creating branded content that makes heads turn, the team at Pressfarm is skilled at helping brands to distribute this content widely, thus putting it in front of the right eyes.
-By publishing your brand story on respected media outlets and startup directories, Pressfarm can help boost your online visibility, ensuring that your brand features in relevant search results across different search engines.
+Beyond creating branded content that makes heads turn, the team at Pressfarm is skilled at helping brands to distribute this content widely.
+In this way, they put your content in front of the right eyes when it matters most.
+By publishing your brand story on respected media outlets and startup directories, Pressfarm can help boost your online visibility.
+By doing this, the Pressfarm team ensures that your brand will feature in relevant search results across different search engines.